gvwilson/thirdbit/fiction/maddy-roo/index.md

 so she felt she'd earned some time for herself.
 Plus,
-yesterday had been laundry day, so she could sit there in the checked green skirt her mama had cut down for her---the one that *didn't* have work stains on it yet.
+yesterday had been laundry day, so she could sit there in the checked green skirt her mama had cut down for her—the one that *didn't* have work stains on it yet.

 "Heya," Gumption said breathlessly as he plopped himself down on the gray stone bench beside her.